EtainUpton/Etain-s-Project-2018---52167---Programming-and-Scripting/README.md

 4. Sepal Width and
 5. Class.

-According to ‘Case Study: IRIS Classification’ (http://rstudio-pubs-static.s3.amazonaws.com/269829_8285925c922e445097f47925b112841f.html) the data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
+According to [‘Case Study: IRIS Classification’](http://rstudio-pubs-static.s3.amazonaws.com/269829_8285925c922e445097f47925b112841f.html) the data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimetres.
 The fifth column is the species of the flower observed.

 Although familiar with what a petal was, I was unsure what exactly a sepal was, so I conducted some research into this.
 A sepal is a leaf-shaped structure found in flowering plants.
-It is found on the outermost part of the flower, and like a petal, a sepal is considered to be a modified leaf.
-(Biology Dictionary - https://biologydictionary.net/sepal/).
+It is found on the outermost part of the flower, and like a petal, a sepal is considered to be a modified leaf. ([Biology Dictionary](https://biologydictionary.net/sepal/)).

 Fisher’s Iris data set proved significant, as it became a typical test case for many statistical classification techniques in machine learning (https://en.wikipedia.org/wiki/Iris_flower_data_set).
-It is a very famous and widely used dataset by everyone trying to learn machine learning and statistics (‘Case Study: IRIS Classification’).
+It is a very famous and widely used dataset by everyone trying to learn machine learning and statistics ([‘Case Study: IRIS Classification’](http://rstudio-pubs-static.s3.amazonaws.com/269829_8285925c922e445097f47925b112841f.html)).

-Machine learning is a field of computer science which uses statistical techniques to give computer systems the ability to ‘learn’ with data, without being explicitly programmed (Wikipedia – Machine Learning - https://en.wikipedia.org/wiki/Machine_learning).
+Machine learning is a field of computer science which uses statistical techniques to give computer systems the ability to ‘learn’ with data, without being explicitly programmed ([Wikipedia – Machine Learning](https://en.wikipedia.org/wiki/Machine_learning)).

 Fisher’s Iris data set itself is as follows;